 After a strong economic rebound in 2021, we’ve entered a new phase for the markets, one in which economic growth across many global economies is expected to slow precipitously while faced with a combination of high inflation, geopolitical conflict, and fading fiscal tailwinds.

-The critical challenge fixed-income investors face today is to find stable returns in an environment of high inflation and below-average but rising yields—and to do so without taking on excessive volatility or risk.
-Many investors have decided to allocate capital away from fixed income altogether or into less understood areas such as private debt and alternative assets strategies, and in doing so sacrifice the liquidity and stability historically offered by high-quality, publicly traded bonds.
+One of the critical challenges investors face today is to find ways to capitalize on new opportunities higher yields in the fixed-income market present—despite the backdrop of an uncertain economic and policy environment—and to do so without taking on excessive volatility or risk.
+Many investors have decided to allocate capital away from fixed income altogether or into less understood areas such as private debt and alternative assets strategies, and in doing so often sacrifice the liquidity and stability historically offered by high-quality, publicly traded bonds.

-To date, 2022 has been characterized by high volatility and a new bear market for equities; however, in the background, global bonds have also experienced record drawdowns.
+To be sure, 2022 was characterized by high volatility and a new bear market for equities, while global bonds also experienced record drawdowns and sharply higher yields.
 With global economies still mired in clouds of uncertainty, suddenly the case for rotating back into fixed income has become more compelling.
-Valuations across several areas of the bond markets are now more attractive than they have been in recent history; in fact, all major fixed-income sectors currently trade at a discount to par.
-The uncertain macroeconomic backdrop, however, has kept investors on the sidelines, with a soft landing, stagflation, or a full-blown recession all distinct possibilities.
+We believe valuations across several areas of the bond markets are now more attractive than they have been in recent history; in fact, all major fixed-income sectors currently trade at a discount to par.1 The uncertain macroeconomic backdrop, however, has kept investors on the sidelines, with a soft landing, stagflation, or a full-blown recession all distinct possibilities.
 For asset allocators, positioning a fixed-income portfolio for success may not be as clear a task as in the recent past.
-How do fixed-income investors opportunistically position a portfolio going forward without taking on further drawdown risk?
+How do fixed-income investors opportunistically position a portfolio going forward without taking on further risk?

 Average price of global bond market indexes

-We believe the answer is neither to take on additional risk, nor is it to avoid risk altogether by fleeing to cash.
-Rather, we feel taking a flexible approach to fixed income is the best prescription for today’s challenges.
+We believe the prudent strategy for today's market headwinds is neither to take on additional risk, nor is it to avoid risk altogether by fleeing to cash.
+Rather, we feel taking a flexible approach to fixed income is a better prescription for today’s challenges.
 In this market environment, success requires the ability to pivot quickly to embrace targeted risks as market dislocations arise or to reduce risk as liquidity conditions tighten.
 Seeking the outperforming segments across sectors, industries, and regions while avoiding the underperforming areas could be a meaningful difference-maker as investors try to navigate the about-face in monetary policy and economic fundamentals.
 To that end, after careful evaluation of total return potential versus several key risk factors, we believe several areas of the global fixed-income markets may be worth a closer look.

 Global government yields are increasingly more attractive

-Developed-market interest rates have moved materially higher this year against the backdrop of heightened market volatility, higher inflation, and tighter monetary policy.
+Developed-market interest rates have moved materially higher over the past year against the backdrop of heightened market volatility, higher inflation, and tighter monetary policy.

-Global government bonds now offer an average yield of 2.3%, up more than 200 basis points from the record low of 0.2% hit in July 2020.
+Global government bonds now offer an average yield of 3.1%, up almost 300 basis points from the record low of 0.2% hit in July 2020.
 Furthermore, 10-year yields across the largest developed fixed-income markets now exceed the average of the past decade.

 Against such a backdrop, it could be time again to add duration to a portfolio through high-quality government bonds and move on.
 But such a move isn’t without its risks, as government bonds, even after recent yield increases, still offer insufficient income to cushion against a further rise in interest rates, in our view.
 Moreover, the Fed and other major central banks are actively shrinking their balance sheets, which has the potential of keeping upward pressure on interest rates if aggregate demand declines.

 Finally, and perhaps most importantly, real government yields remain negative with nominal yields running well below current inflation levels.
 The last time U.S. inflation was rising at a comparable rate was in 1978, at which point the trailing 12-month performance for the Bloomberg U.S. Government/Credit Index failed to outpace the year-over-year Consumer Price Index for the following four-plus years.
 In December 1978, the yield on that index was 9.78%, which represented a significant amount of income to offset the impact of rising rates.
-Currently, the U.S. Government/Credit Index offers just over one-third of that yield, at 3.74%, which makes it much more challenging for high-quality U.S. bonds to deliver positive real returns going forward.
+Currently, the U.S. Government/Credit Index offers close to half of that yield, at 4.65%, which makes it much more challenging for high-quality U.S. bonds to deliver positive real returns going forward.1

 The fundamentals in credit may be stronger than valuations suggest

-Meanwhile, emerging markets have faced a number of shocks in 2022, not least of which was the Russian invasion of Ukraine, China’s property sector concerns, dubious monetary policy in Turkey, and potential debt and food crises in various frontier markets, which have all weighed on the emerging-market segment as well.
+Meanwhile, emerging markets faced a number of shocks in 2022, with the Russian invasion of Ukraine, Chinese property sector concerns, dubious monetary policy in Turkey, and potential debt and food crises in various frontier markets, which all continue tp weigh on the emerging-market segment.
 However, we believe that many higher-quality sovereign and corporate issuers have become oversold as they dislocated in concert.
 While tighter liquidity conditions in developed economies present a risk for emerging markets, earlier inflation pressure in these economies means many emerging-market central banks have preemptively—and aggressively—hiked policy rates already.
-Policy rates in Brazil, for example, are at a five-year high of 13.25%.
-This proactive policy making by central banks in emerging economies has sent the average cash rate in the segment above 5.25% for the first time since 2016.
-By being highly selective within the space, we believe experienced investors can take advantage of attractive discounts and incremental income within the broad emerging-market debt space.
+Policy rates in Brazil, for example, are at a five-year high of 13.75%.
+This proactive policy making by central banks in emerging economies has sent the average cash rate in the segment above 5.80% for the first time since 2016.1 By being highly selective within the space, we believe experienced investors are able to take advantage of attractive discounts and incremental income within the broad emerging-market debt space.